Spain country brief

 The Spanish constitution recognises the right of the various regions of Spain to autonomy while emphasising the indissoluble unity of the Spanish state.
 Spain is divided into 17 autonomous communities, each with its own elected assembly and executive government, together with two North African enclaves, Ceuta and Melilla, called autonomous cities.
 The powers of the autonomous communities vary considerably, with the Basque Country, Catalonia and Galicia having special status and extensive powers, including over regional policing.

-Spain's major political parties are: the centre-left Socialist Party, the centre-right People's Party (PP); and the United Left (IU) - a coalition of left wing and green parties, dominated by the Communist Party (PCE).
-Other parties include, in Catalonia, the Catalan Convergence and Union (CiU) - a coalition of two Catalan nationalist groups, the populist centre-right "Convergence" and the Christian Democratic Union; and in the Basque country, the Basque Nationalist Party (PNV), made up of moderate democratic nationalists favouring self-determination for the Basque region.
+Spain's major political parties are: the centre-left Socialist Party (the PSOE), the centre-right People's Party (PP); the left wing United Left (IU) ; and Union, Progess and Democracy (UPyD).
+Other significant parties include, in Catalonia, Catalan Convergence and Union (CiU) - a coalition of two Catalan nationalist groups, the populist centre-right "Convergence" and the Christian Democratic Union; and in the Basque country, the Basque Nationalist Party (PNV), made up of moderate democratic nationalists.

 In general elections held on 20 November 2011, the People's Party (PP) led by Mariano Rajoy won a resounding victory.
 It now controls both houses of parliament, taking power from the Socialists, who had been in power under José Luis Rodríguez Zapatero since 2004.
-The PP was considered to have benefited from the Socialist government's failure to address the fragile economic situation, the debt crisis and the high unemployment rate.
+The PP was considered to have benefited from the Socialist government's failure to address the fragile economic situation and the sovereign debt crisis.
 Mr Rajoy was sworn in on 21 December 2011 and subsequently announced a 14-member, largely technocratic cabinet.
 The government's focus is overwhelmingly on the economy.
 Mr Rajoy personally chairs the Executive Committee for Economic Affairs.